vladris/tinkerer/blog/doc/more_tinkering.rst

   (Javascript must be enabled to see this e-mail address)

-Nice code formatting for shell sessions
+Nice Code Formatting For Shell Sessions
 ---------------------------------------

 .. toctree::